Course Title: Bachelors of Science (Honours) in Property Economics (Part Time)

 This course will prepare you for a career in commercial property investment and development – i.e. retail (shopping), office and industrial.
 You can go on to work in valuation surveying, real estate, property investment and management, auctioneering and estate agency in Ireland and abroad.
 It is also suitable if you’re interested in property development, town planning and the general investment market.

-It particularly emphasises Property Valuations, which together with the other core modules of Economics, Planning and Investment Analysis, gives the programme its orientation.
+It particularly emphasises Property Valuations, which together with the other core modules of Economics, Planning and Investment Analysis, gives the course its orientation.
 For the Property Asset Management & Valuation option in final year, the emphasis is changed somewhat to concentrate on Property Asset Management, Housing Studies and Valuation.

 Property valuation requires broad knowledge of a wide range of subjects, and an understanding of the economic, physical and legal framework.
-Thus, the programme has a wide scope but is specific in that it seeks to apply knowledge to a particular sector of the economy.
+Thus, the course has a wide scope but is specific in that it seeks to apply knowledge to a particular sector of the economy.

 In addition, having wider business management and financial analysis skills is increasingly important for property valuers and asset managers who wish to develop their careers in private practice, commercial organisations or the public service.
 This need is reflected in the curriculum content.